rcmdnk/ec2/README.md

 $ ec2 et
 ```

-The local `et` client must be installed, `etserver` must be running on the
+The local `et` client must be installed, the Eternal Terminal service must be
-instance, and its TCP port must be reachable (2022 by default).
-ET also uses SSH
+running on the instance, and its TCP port must be reachable (2022 by default).
-for its initial handshake, so normal SSH access must work.
+ET also uses SSH for its initial handshake, so normal SSH access must work.

 scp- and rsync-specific arguments use arrays of their own. `scp` defaults to
 recursive copies (`-r`), and `rsync` defaults to archive mode (`-a`).
 Set the